krum04/Google-Drive-Folder-Uploader/README.md

 ## To Do

 * Add error handling

-* Add support for recursive folders
+* Add support for recursive folder
+* Add command line script